Edgis/OneSug/README.md

 ![alt text](model.png)
 <p align="center">Overall structure of the OneSug.</p>

-OneSug: The Unified End-to-End Generative Framework for E-commerce Query Suggestion

-This is a PyTorch implementation for [OneSug: The Unified End-to-End Generative Framework for E-commerce Query Suggestion].
+This is a PyTorch implementation for [OneSug: The Unified End-to-End Generative Framework for E-commerce Query Suggestion](https://www.arxiv.org/pdf/2506.06913).

 Data